openjdk/jextract/doc/GUIDE.md

   WARNING: Skipping Foo (type Declared(Foo) is not supported)
   ```

+- Linker options.
+It is currently not possible to tell jextract to use linker options to
+  link a particular function.
+Code will have to be edited manually to add them. (for instance,
+  if the function sets `errno`, the `Linker.Option.captureCallState` option has to be added
+  manually).

+- It is not possible to specify the byte order of a struct field on the command line.
+  Attributes that control the byte order, such as GCC's `scalar_storage_order` are currently
+  ignored.
+Again, manual editing of the generated code is required to work around this.

 ## Advanced

 ### Preprocessor Definitions

-C header files are processed by a pre-processor by a compiler before they are inspected
+C header files are processed by a pre-processor before they are inspected further.
+It is
-further.
-It is possible for a header file to contain so-called 'compiler switches', which
+possible for a header file to contain so-called 'compiler switches', which can be used to
-can be used to conditionally generate code based on the value of a macro, for instance:
+conditionally generate code based on the value of a macro, for instance:

 ```c
 #ifdef MY_MACRO